Board of Advisors

 The mission of the Loyola School of Education Board of Advisors is to assist the dean and the leadership of the School to enact the vision, values, and plans of Loyola University Maryland in the lives of the undergraduate and graduate students and faculty, administrators, and staff of Loyola University Maryland.

-M.Ed. in School Counseling, Loyola University Maryland
+M.Ed. in Curriculum and Instruction, Loyola University Maryland

 Erin Bennett, '07

 B.A. in History and Certificate in Elementary Education, Muhlenberg College

 Erin is currently teaching fifth grade and is the fifth grade dean at Calvert School in Baltimore, MD.
 This is her fifteenth year at the school.
 Prior to teaching at Calvert, she taught at the School of Cathedral.

 Erin, her husband, and two children live in Towson, MD.